 - Do The Right Thing – We operate the business in a manner that gives clients control over their assets and the freedom to break free of dependence on outside agents (including ourselves)

 - Transparency & Accountability – We always act in a respectful, truthful, transparent and accountable manner

 - Value Relationships over Money – We understand that the quality of our relationships with clients and each other is paramount to our success.

 Google Adwords Certified

 Google has emerged as the biggest advertising platform in the world.
-As a Certified Adwords Partner, we are committed to being in the forefront of marketing innovation and best practices.
+As a Certified AdWords Partner, we are committed to being at the forefront of marketing innovation and best practices.

 B Corp Certified

-Enrollment Resources was the first education marketing company in the world to become a B Corp.
+Enrollment Resources was the first education marketing company in the world to become a B Corporation.
 B Corporations (B Corps) are organizations that meet rigorous standards of social and environmental performance, accountability, and transparency.
 B Corps have been assessed and certified as ‘triple bottom line’ organizations.
-B Corps are required to maintain and improve on established standards regarding worker conditions, the environment and social causes.
+B Corps are required to maintain and improve on established standards regarding worker conditions, the environment, and social causes.

 The Kaizen Continuous Improvement Methodology

 Enrollment Resources adopts the Kaizen Continuous Improvement Methodology as the basis for our approach.
 Kaizen is Japanese for “improvement” or “change for the better.”
 Kaizen is part of the Lean Management School established by Edward Deming in the 1950’s in Japan during the Marshall Plan reconstruction.
 It refers to a philosophy that focuses on making very small continuous improvements of many business processes, resulting in continually improving an organization’s effectiveness.
 By improving standardized activities and processes, Kaizen aims to eliminate “business waste.”
-A typical example of business waste in the Private Post-Secondary field might be unnecessary advertising.
+A typical example of business waste in the private post-secondary field is unnecessary advertising.